Graph-Learning-Benchmarks/gli/datasets/ogbn-products/README.md

 # Ogbn-products
 ## Data Description

-The **ogbn-products** dataset is an undirected and unweighted graph, representing an Amazon product co-purchasing network.
+The **ogbn-products** dataset is an undirected and unweighted graph, representing an Amazon product co-purchasing networ.
 Nodes represent products sold in Amazon, and edges between two products indicate that the products are purchased together.

 Statistics:
 1. Nodes: 2,449,029